domfarolino/browser/mage/README.md

 <details><summary>History!</summary>

-The user-facing IDL portion of mojo was based on Darin Fisher's [ipc_idl] prototype, which describes a very similar IDL that python generates C++ bindings from, with the jinja2 templating engine.
+The user-facing IDL portion of Mojo was based on Darin Fisher's [ipc_idl] prototype, which describes a very similar IDL that python generates C++ bindings from, with the jinja2 templating engine.